SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Replacing-References-to-Constant-Variables-with-Their-Actual-Value.md

 - `f` is not a constant, since it is reassigned after initialization: `f+=2`
 - `g` is not a constant, since it is not declared and initialized at the same time.

-The reasoning for declared but uninitialized variables not counting as a constant is important concept to understand.
+The reasoning for declared but uninitialized variables not counting as a constant is an important concept to understand.
 Take the following script as an example:

 ```javascript
 let foo; // Initialization